thin-edge/thin-edge.io/broker/configuration/cumulocity/README.md

 Pitfalls
 * Ensure no MQTT brocker is already listining on port 1883.
 * This might require to stop the mosquitto daemon with `sudo service mosquitto stop`.
-* TODO: the connect script should push the configuration under `/etc` and restart the mosquitto daemon.

 ## Testing the bridge